fybrik/fybrik/website/content/docs/usage/notebook-sample/index.md

 1. Run the notebook

-    You should observe in the cel `Get Data` the data from the dataset.
+    You should observe in the cell `Get Data` the data from the dataset.

 1. Finally, kill the port-forward
     ```bash